wjcx-zh/cpp-docs.zh-tw/docs/parallel/openmp/reference/reduction.md

              "%d to %d, is %d\n", 1, 10, nSum);

     if (bSucceed)
-        printf_s("All of the the functions, func1 through "
+        printf_s("All of the functions, func1 through "
                  "func5 succeeded!\n");
     else
-        printf_s("One or more of the the functions, func1 "
+        printf_s("One or more of the functions, func1 "
                  "through func5 failed!\n");

     if (nCount != NUM_THREADS)